 Cost: High stress on network and bandwidth needs

-Digital: Lack of digital capabilities at stores limiting online-like rich, personalized shopping experience at stores
+Digital: Lack of digital capabilities limiting online-like rich, personalized shopping experience at stores

 Next-gen checkout experience with edge computing